 Stack up these wooden crates from A Place for Everything, and no one need know that they are actually filled with deflated footballs, muddy boots, and neglected garden tools…

 7. Upcycle old furniture

 You know that old piece of furniture you have been promising to take to the skip for months?
-See if it could be put to use outdoors.
+See if it could be put to use outdoors as garden storage.
 A chest of drawers or an old writing desk could be perfect for storing a whole host of items, and provides an extra surface for growing a container garden.
 Just make sure you use solid wood furniture and protect it well with an appropriate exterior paint, or keep it inside.

 Find out how to paint furniture in our guide.

 8. Make your log storage a focal point